SamirW/built-jumble-solver/README.md

 ## Intro

-This is my (naive) implementation of a Jumble Solver for the Built Robotics Coding Challenge.
+This is my implementation of a Jumble Solver for the Built Robotics Coding Challenge.
 Below, I'll outline the algorithm, assumptions, complexity analysis, and comments.

 ## Usage